Dermal Fillers (Injectable fillers) in London

 There are four basic types of fillers.

-Temporary fillers are usually made from Collagen, some which come from a bovine source and some from porcine or are synthetically produced in laboratory and are derived from Hyaluronic acid.
+Temporary fillers are synthetically produced in laboratory and are derived from Hyaluronic acid.
 Hyaluronic acid is a substance (complex sugar) that exists naturally in the body.
 Its most important function is to carry and bind water.
 Hyaluronic acid delivers nutrients and hydrates the skin to "plump" a targeted area and temporarily remove wrinkles.
 Because hyaluronic acid is naturally present in human skin, it does not require a pre-treatment skin test.

-Collagen injections were developed in Stanford University in California and have been used in countries with cosmetic procedures since the 1970's.
-Specially treated bovine protein is used, which is similar to human collagen.
-Although collagen does not normally cause any negative reactions of the immune system tests are carried out to test product tolerance before treatment.
+Temporary Dermal Filler Injections were developed in Stanford University in California and have been used in countries with cosmetic procedures since the 1970's.
+Specially treated bovine protein is used.
+Although main structural protein does not normally cause any negative reactions of the immune system tests are carried out to test product tolerance before treatment.

-- Semi-permanent biodegradable injectable fillers are derived from either collagen or hyaluronic acid and a silicone derivative, which usually last 3-9 months depending on the product and the amount used.
-Fillers made using collagen will require a skin test whereas fillers made from hyaluronic acid will not.
+Semi-permanent biodegradable injectable fillers are derived from hyaluronic acid and a silicone derivative, which usually last 3-9 months depending on the product and the amount used.

 - Cell harvesting